gearglow/ReptiliaWithATwist/The List.md

 "And Neville?"
 Elysia asked, once Snape had regained his composure.

 "Aside from the fact that he's a bigger lab safety hazard than Seamus 'Sparky' Finnegan?"
 Snape said, with a grimace.
 "All I could think when I looked at him was, 'why couldn't _he_ have been the Prophecy Child?'
-And then I felt guilty for thinking that, and guilt and self-loathing lead to a rather unpleasant personality."
+And then I felt guilty for thinking that, and guilt and self-loathing lead to a rather unpleasant place."

 He sighed.
 "You and I, we have a lot in common, Potter.
 Elysia.
 We both grew up abused, neglected... unloved.
 Looking back, it was so obvious, and I could kick myself for ignoring the signs.
 It warps you, makes you think horrible things are normal."
 He looked at her with haunted eyes.